By Jim Taylor, CYOA Technical Committee Chair

 - The power of the Sail Area/Displacement Factor (SaDF) is increased for boats that carry relatively less sail area for their displacement.
 Here again the ratings of heavier Vintage and Classic cruisers are slowed up by 2-3 sec/mi, while the ratings of lighter, more ‘powered up’ boats are unchanged.

 - CRF has been requiring data declarations for mainsail girths for several years in order to address the additional drive force generated by mainsails with aggressive (and previously unmeasured) roach profiles.
 CRF 2022 began to base rating on the average of main areas calculated with and without girths in order to smooth the transition.
 For CRF 2023 rating is based on the full value of ‘with girth’ calculated areas instead of on the average.
 The result is that the ratings for a few boats with aggressive roach profiles are sped up slightly, while the ratings of some older boats with straighter leeches are slowed down by 2-3 sec/mi.
-(Word to the wise: If you have a main with little or no roach, it can be to your advantage to declare your mainsail girths!)
+(Word to the wise: If you have a main with little or no roach, it would likely be to your advantage to declare your mainsail girths!)

-- The CRF 2023 assessment of mainsail roach profiles outlined above produces mainsail calculated areas that are very close to those of the actual ‘flying cloth’, even for those with very aggressive roach profiles, so the Rig Factor for ‘square head’ mains is significantly reduced for 2023.
+- The CRF 2023 assessment of mainsail roach profiles outlined above produces mainsail calculated areas that are very close to those of the actual ‘flying cloth’ even for those with very aggressive roach profiles, so the Rig Factor for ‘square head’ mains is significantly reduced for 2023.

-- CRF has been requiring data declarations for spinnaker mid widths for several years.
+- CRF has been requiring data declarations for spinnaker mid widths for new chutes several years.
 As with mainsail girths, CRF 2022 began to base rating on the average of spinnaker areas modeld with and without mid widths to lessen the risk of any competitive disruption, but that did not occur, so CRF 2023 will base rating on the full value of the modeled areas.
-The result is that ratings of a few boats with unusually large spinnaker mid widths will be sped up by 2-3 sec/mi.
+The result is that ratings for a few boats with unusually large spinnaker mid widths will be sped up by 2-3 sec/mi.
 (NB that to avoid any temptation for teams to optimize rating via unusually small spinnaker areas, there is no rating ‘credit’ given for spinnaker mid girths smaller than a default value).

 - Since the inception of ‘new’ CRF in 2017, a Spar Material Factor (SMF) has recognized that different spar materials (wood, aluminum and carbon) have an impact on performance potential.
 The fact that some savvy owners have considered scrapping their aluminum masts and going to the trouble and expense of building a wooden replacement suggested that the rating delta between wooden and aluminum spars should be revisited.
 For 2023, the SMF for aluminum is reduced, and that for wood was increased, so that the ‘gap’ between the two is reduced by what is typically about 2-3 sec/mi.

 The change in rating from all of the changes outlined above taken together is about 2-3 sec/mi slower for typical Vintage and Classic boats, including fleet benchmarks like Dorade and Marilee.
 Since the CRF 2023 ratings for 12m’s are typically 3 sec/mi faster, the net difference between those two types is on the order of 5-6 sec/ mi.
 Older, heavier, underpowered cruisers like Concordia’s are slowed up by slightly more (5-5 sec/mi) and those CCA types with deep centerboards by considerably more (6-8 sec/mi).
-Other notable differences resulting from CRF 2023 ratings show Gamecock (older, heavier, lower sail area, smaller main girths) slowed up relative to both Leaf and Bijou II by a net of about 6 sec/mi, and show SoT boats generally sped up by 1-2 sec/mi.
+Other notable differences resulting from CRF 2023 ratings show Gamecock (older, heavier, lower sail area, smaller main girths) slowed up relative to both Leaf and Bijou II by a net of about 6 sec/mi, and SoT boats generally sped up by 1-2 sec/mi.

 In addition to providing more equitable handicapping, one of the CYOA’s primary objectives in 2017 for a revamped CRF was that it be fully transparent, as the human ‘thumb on the rating scale’ represented by ‘Adjustments to Base Rating’ in old CRF had proven unpopular and problematic.
 As a result, all of the formulae and factors used to generate CRF ratings are published on line, as are all the certificates that it produces.
-It is an open book, data in – ratings out system that has worked well since its inception, and should work even better during the 2023 season.
+It is an open book, ‘data in – ratings out’ system that has worked well since its inception, and should work even better during the 2023 season.